Iterate on prompts¶

 ¶

-- Description: Specifies which graph nodes a configuration field is associated with.
+- Description: Specifies which nodes of the graph a configuration field is associated with.

 - Value Type: Array of strings, where each string is the name of a node in your graph.